-I am currently working on a book-length project on the Firesign Theatre, and have begun work on a second project on libraries and information during the Second World War.
-In the 2017-2018 academic year I will be a faculty fellow at the Cornell University Society for the Humanities.
+I am currently working on a book-length project on the Firesign Theatre, and am also studying libraries and information during the Second World War.
+In the 2017-2018 academic year I am a faculty fellow at the Cornell University Society for the Humanities.

 Professor Jeremy Braddock

 250 Goldwin Smith Hall

 braddock < at > cornell < dot > edu